adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 - UI Components
 	- Functions that render HTML, especially conditionally or injecting "props" into them
 - State
-	- semantic variables
+	- semantic variables e.g. `$is_editing`
 	- results from calling functions
 - Control Flow
-	- Access controls based on session variables or a function
+	- Access controls based on state
 	- Running functions based on request params like `$submit` (& maybe `die()` afterwards if it's a POST request)
 - Main Query
 	- Function to compose a `WHERE` clause
 	- Function to execute a `SELECT` statement
-	- Control flow to actually run the main SQL query for the page to use
+	- Actually running the main query
 - HTML
 	- The main body of the page, commonly a big table